General Terms and Conditions of use

 Consumers must ensure that their equipment is compatible with the Lydia Application and that they have installed the updates necessary for the proper functioning of the Service.
 The Consumer is personally responsible for the rental or acquisition, installation, and maintenance of equipment and the rights to use the software.

 The Consumer must have ensured, under his responsibility, the compatibility of his hardware terminal with the Lydia Service and to have installed all the updates necessary for the proper functioning of the Service, available on the application stores.

 Although Lydia makes its best efforts to optimize compatibility, it cannot guarantee that the Service will work with all existing terminals.
 Consequently, Lydia is not involved in any dispute that may arise between the Individual Client and the supplier of the equipment or in the use of fixed or wireless telecommunications networks and their access providers.

 17. Use of Consumer personal information

-Lydia attaches great importance to the protection and respect of privacy of its Consumers.
+Lydia attaches great importance to the protection and respect of the privacy of its Consumers.
 For this reason, a Personal Data Protection Policy was created to inform the Consumers about:

-- The way in which Lydia, as data controller, collects, uses and shares the personal data given directly by its Consumers and/or collected indirectly by Lydia during the use of the Service by Consumers;
+- The way in which Lydia, as data controller, collects, uses, and shares the personal data given directly by its Consumers and/or collected indirectly by Lydia during the use of the Service by Consumers;

 - The rights of Consumers over their personal data and how to exercise them.